AlexSkrypnyk/Str2Name/README.md

  composer require alexskrypnyk/str2name
 ```

-2Use it in your project:
+2. Use it in your project:

 ```php
 <php